croaky/blog/articles/block-ads-etc-hosts.md

 It is free to use for personal use and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike License.

-It is fast to set up, run, and edit.
+It is fast to set up and run.
-It can be modified to allow specific hosts, which I sometimes need depending on my work.
+It can be edited to allow specific hosts, such as those I need for work.
 It works at home or when traveling.

-While free, fast, and flexible, it only works on my laptop, not my mobile phone.
+It only works on my laptop, not my mobile phone.

-## DNS to 1.1.1.1
+## 1.1.1.1 as DNS resolver

 I set my laptop's and phone's DNS resolver to [`1.1.1.1`](https://1.1.1.1), a [fast, privacy-focused](https://blog.cloudflare.com/announcing-1111/)